ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ## Design Requirements

-The following are the design requirements for the SIMAP YANG Module(s):
+The following are the design requirements for the SIMAP data model:

 REQ-TOPO-ONLY:
 : SIMAP should contain only topological information.